-If you are caught practicing medicine unauthorized in the state of California, you can face serious charges.
-Crimes of this nature are prosecuted under the California Business & Professions Code Section 725(b).
-Our team at the Simmrin Law Group can help you learn more about this charge and what to do in order to fight it and get your life back.
+If you are facing false allegations or may be practicing without a valid license, our Los Angeles criminal defense lawyers at the Simmrin Law Group can help you learn more about this charge and what to do to fight it and get your life back.

 Definition of the Unauthorized Practice of Medicine

 California law prohibits individuals from treating other individuals’ medical concerns if they are not certified or licensed to do so.
-Specifically, unlicensed individuals in the state of California are prohibited from engaging in any of the following activities:
+Specifically, under the California Business & Professions Code Section 725(b), unlicensed individuals in the state of California are prohibited from engaging in any of the following activities:

 - Helping another person engage in any of the above behaviors

-For example; if an individual is a doctor in another country but starts treating patients in the U.S. without a license and charging them for that service, then he is guilty of the unauthorized practice of medicine.
-So too is the individual who has no credentials but holds herself out as a midwife, selling her services for a fee.
+For example, if an individual is a doctor in another country but starts treating patients in the U.S. without a license and charges them for that service, then he is guilty of the unauthorized practice of medicine.
+So, too, is the individual who has no credentials but provides medical practices, like being a midwife, for a fee.

 You still have legal options available to you if you have been charged with the unauthorized practice of medicine.
 For one thing, you can argue that your actions did not meet the requirements as set by the law insofar as the definition of “practicing medicine.”
 For another, you may be able to prove you were falsely accused.